executium/api-version-2/README.md

 [exchanges-supported.md](./exchanges-supported.md) | Information related to the current supported exchanges by executium.

 ## Supported Exchanges in Version 2
 A table of supported exchanges in executium for version 2.
-The following table is the status as of 26th July 2020.
+The following table is the status as of 1st August 2020.

 Exchange | Executium Code |Active | Symbols Count
 ------------ | ------------ | ------------ | ------------